-Braxton Hicks contractions are felt during pregnancy and can be mistaken for true labor contractions.
-Unlike true labor, Braxton Hicks are irregular in frequency, less intense and usually go away if you change positions.
-They are your body's way of getting ready for labor, but it doesn't mean labor is coming.
+Braxton Hicks contractions are false labor contractions you can have during pregnancy.
+Unlike true labor contractions, Braxton Hicks are irregular in frequency, less intense and usually go away if you change positions.
+They’re your body’s way of getting ready for labor, but they don’t mean labor is coming.

 Advertisement